nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

   It defines a choice group.
 The single choice can only be of type bool or tristate.
 If no type is specified for a choice, its type will be determined by the type of the first choice element in the group or remain unknown if none of the choice elements have a type specified.

-Build system Kconfig processor will give warnings about unsatisfied component selected.
+Kconfig processor in BCS will give detailed warnings about unsatisfied component selection so that  you can immediately find it and fix.

 For depending on hardware related dependency items like board, device, device_id, please use "depends on".
-If not satisfied, the related components will not be showed.
+If not satisfied, the related components will not be showed so that not bloat the Kconfig GUI list.

 For depending on software component, priority to use "select".
 It helps to auto select component dependency.

-If there are "any of" dependencies, "choice" can satisfy the needs.
+If there are "any of" dependencies, "choice" can satisfy the needs, please see "[Dependency Patterns](#Dependency Patterns)"

-Don’t use “depends on” on component dependency because Kconfig doesn’tsupport mutual dependency(recursive issue)
+Don’t use “depends on” on component dependency because Kconfig doesn’t support mutual dependency(recursive issue)

 #### Dependency Patterns